pyeve/eve-demo/README.rst

 Eve-Demo
 ========

-A fully featured RESTful Web API built deployed and powered by Eve_.

-With Eve, setting up an API is very simple.
+A fully featured RESTful Web API powered by Eve_.
+With Eve setting up an API is very simple.
 You just need a launch script (run.py_) and a configuration module (settings.py_).

-.. note:: The demo is currently running v0.0.3 of the Eve framework.
-While
-          Eve itself is under continous development, this demo is only updated when official updates of the main project are released.
-Please refer to the official Eve repository for an up-to-date list of features.
+*Note*.
+The demo is currently running v0.0.3 of the Eve framework.
+Eve-Demo is only updated when major Eve updates are released.
+Please refer to the official Eve repository for an up-to-date features list.

 Try it live
 -----------
 An instance of this code is running live at http://eve-demo.herokuapp.com.
-You can consume the API by using cURL (see the examples below) or, if you are on Chrome, you might want to give a shot at the Advanced REST Client extension.
+You can consume the API by using cURL or, if you are on Chrome, you might want to give a shot at the Advanced REST Client extension.

 There is also a sample client application available.
-It uses the Requests library to consume the demo API.
-In fact, it has been quickly hacked togheter to reset the API every once in a while.
+It uses the Requests library to consume the demo.
+In fact it has been quickly hacked togheter to reset the API every once in a while.
 Check it out at https://github.com/nicolaiarocci/eve-demo-client.

 API Entry Point
 ---------------
-A ``GET`` request sent to the API entry point will provide a list of available resources.
+A ``GET`` request sent to the API entry point (the `home page`) will obtain a list of available resources:

 ::